stratapp/stratapp-website/blog.md

 ---
 title: blog
 layout: blogs
-seo_title: resources - strategy software for all roles, levels and generations
+seo_title: blog - strategy software for all roles, levels and generations
 seo_description: "#stratapp is strategy software that’s changing how leaders think about, share and collaborate on executing strategy and day-to-day work"
 menu: